One of my biggest regrets when I first got started with Google Sheets and spreadsheets in general, was not taking full advantage of Find and Replace.

 With regular expressions.
-Regular expressions are a kind or short code for helping us search for particular strings of characters or patterns.
+Regular expressions are a kind of shortcode for helping us search for particular strings of characters or patterns.
 These are extremely powerful tools for traversing data.
-You can find our more about how Google Suite handles regular expressions here.
+You can find out more about how Google Suite handles regular expressions here.

 To decide on what type of regular expression we are going to use we need to consider what is unusual about what we are searching for.
 For us, “Week” is the only value we want.
 So if we look for a cell that ONLY ends in “Week”, then we should be able to change the correct cell.

 For our purpose, we are going to simply use the Regular Expression “$”.
 This is used at the end of an expression to say that whatever came before it is referenced from the end of the string of characters.